PDS Logo, the Tree of Life

 Ironically, people with insecure attachment styles often equate emotional chaos with love.
 If you grew up in unpredictable environments, steady affection may feel boring, while limerence feels “alive.”

-How Limerence Affects You
+How Limerence Affects Your Daily Life

-• Emotional crashes when they pull away.
+• Emotional crashes when they pull away, go quiet, or show interest in someone else.

-How to Beat Limerence
+How to Break Free From Limerence

-Healing from limerence isn’t just about detaching—it’s about learning what healthy love actually feels like.
-That means you can’t think your way out of limerence—but you can reprogram it.
+Healing from limerence isn’t just about detaching, it’s about learning what healthy love actually feels like.
+That means you can’t think your way out of limerence, but you can reprogram it.
 The key is learning to meet your own unmet needs and reintegrate the parts of yourself you’ve idealized in others.

 Here’s how to start: